IISERM/PaperBuilder/docs/usage.md

 ### Linux

-The installation adds an alias to your `~.bashrc` file.
-Simply running `PaperBuilder` in a bash terminal should be enough for most.
+The installation adds an alias to your `~/.bashrc` file.
+Simply running `pprb` in a bash terminal should be enough for most.

-If you are using another terminal, add an alias to `~/.PaperBuilder/PaperBuilder.py`.
+If you are using another terminal, add an alias to, or run `~/.PaperBuilder/PaperBuilder.py`.

 ### If you were too smart